XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 ![Desktop wallet screenshot](img/javascript-wallet-preview.png)

-The look and feel of the user interface should be roughly the same, as the Electron Framework allows us to write cross-platform applications that are styled with CSS.
+The look and feel of the user interface should be roughly the same regardless of operating system, as the Electron Framework allows us to write cross-platform applications that are styled with HTML and CSS just like a web-based application.

-This application is capable of the following:
+The application we are going to build here will be capable of the following:

 - Shows updates to the XRP Ledger in real-time.
 - Can view any XRP Ledger account's activity "read-only" including showing how much XRP was delivered by each transaction.